improvise-rov/astrid/README.md

 ## Usage
 > [!IMPORTANT]
-> This program was made with Python 3.13 in mind.
-For best results, use this.
+> For best results, match our hardware and software/library versions.

 Create a Python Virtual Environment.
 ```